swank-rats/docs/in/game-server/game-server.md

 }
 ```

+Furthermore the client will accept following messages which will trigger an event on the client side:
+- __changedStatus__ when a game state has changed
+- __hit__ when a player has been hit
+- __connectionLost__ when the connection to the image stream has been lost

 #### Reestablishing the websocket connection to the server
-Looses the client the websocket connection to the server (caused by an error), the client tries to reconnect to the server.
+When a client looses the websocket connection to the server (caused by an error), the client tries to reconnect to the server.

 ```Javascript
 connection.onerror = function(error){